tensorflow/tfx/tfx/orchestration/experimental/kubernetes/README.md

 mysql-client -- mysql --host mysql
 ```

-To use the mysql instance as a metadata store
+To use the MySQL instance as a metadata store
 ([example](https://github.com/tensorflow/tfx/blob/master/tfx/examples/chicago_taxi_pipeline/taxi_pipeline_interactive.ipynb)),
 you can initialize a custom interactive context with: